azmu0520/js-savollari/README.md

 arrayList.length = 0;
 ```

 The code above will clear the existing array by setting its length to 0.
-This way of emptying an array will also update all the reference variables that point to the original array.
+This way of emptying an array will also update all the reference o'zgaruvchilar that point to the original array.

 For instance: